AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_web.md

-# Get started with Web
+# Get started for the Web

 ![](../images/updated.png)